Novattz/creamlinux-installer/README.md

 ```

 # Issues?
-- Open a pull request and attach all relevant errors/logs.
+- Open a issue and attach all relevant errors/logs.

 # Credits
 - [All credits for creamlinux go to its original author and contributors.](https://github.com/anticitizn/creamlinux)